 Many people are turning to self-employment as a way to make a living.
 However, self-employment isn’t as easy as some may think!
-Factors like paperwork, tax implications, and more, can make self-employment very stressful to deal with.
-It’s much more than just some self-employment income.
+The tax implications alone are enough to make self-employment very stressful to deal with.
 That’s why it’s important to understand the tax side of things so that if you choose self-employment as a way to make money, you aren’t caught off guard.

 Who is Considered Self-Employed?

 If you want to find out if you’re considered self-employed, there are a few different things to keep in mind.
 Even side gigs can be considered a form of self-employment!
 An individual can be considered self-employed if they:

 - Are the sole proprietor of an unincorporated business

 - Are a part of a limited liability company (LLC)

 - Earn income through investments (even rental property)